contentauth/c2pa-python/tests/perf/README.md

 If `leaked_bytes` stays flat compared to a 100-iteration run, there is no leak.
 If it scales with iterations, open `tests/perf/reports/<scenario>-leaks.html` in a browser to see which function is responsible.

+### Reading the "Resident set size over time" graph (why memory looks like it climbs)

+The "Resident set size over time" plot (chart icon, top-right of the report) draws two lines.
+"Resident size" (RSS) is every page the OS counts as resident: interpreter, `libc2pa_c`, thread stacks, and pages the allocator holds but has not returned.
+"Heap size" is only the live tracked allocations.

+On the parallel scenarios the RSS line steps up and stays high.
+The threads each hold their own source, output, and `Builder` live at once, so RSS rises to cover that combined working set (the steps line up with the moments all threads overlap).
+The allocator then keeps those arena pages for reuse instead of returning them, so RSS plateaus at the high-water mark.

+Judge leaks by the heap line.
+The heap rises early and then settles or falls, the same shape as the single-threaded baseline.
+A within-run heap rise is not by itself proof of a leak (the allocator high-water can climb and settle within a bounded run).

 ### Temporary allocations

 `<scenario>-temporary.html` shows temporary allocations, meaning memory that is allocated and then freed almost immediately (memray's threshold is one allocation: a block is temporary if it is freed before more than one other allocation happens).
 The memory is returned, so these are not leaks, but they are churn: high allocation and free turnover that costs CPU and can fragment the heap.
 A scenario doing lots of short-lived work can show heavy temporary allocations while `leaked_bytes` stays flat.

 Open the file in a browser to see which call sites are responsible.
-The view may be sparse or empty if a scenario does little churn, which is a valid result.
-Temporary allocations are not part of the baseline regression check; the graph is a debugging aid only.
+The view may be sparse or empty if a scenario does little churn.
+Note that temporary allocations are not part of the baseline regression check: that graph is a debugging aid only.

 ### When to update the baseline